Do You Know How to Calculate Net Carbs?

 There are a lot of different types of carbs

 We learned how many carbs you should eat if you want to be low carb or keto in a previous article.
 The thing is counting carbs can be tough.
 When you hear the word carbs you probably think of things like sugar, rice, or potatoes.
 Those are digestible carbs.
-They give you calories, elevate your blood sugar and raise your insulin levels.
+They give you calories, elevate your blood sugar, raise your insulin levels, and might even cause weight gain.
 That’s why you’re trying to limit those.

 Fibre is another type of carbohydrate but it’s not digestible.
 That means it won’t affect your blood sugar or insulin, and it won’t give you any calories.
 It passes through your body, helps your digestion, and feeds friendly bacteria in your gut.
-It’s beneficial and most of us should eat more of it.
+Fibre is good for you and helps keep hunger away as we described in our blog post.
+Most of us should eat more of it!

 The trickiest group are polyols, also called sugar alcohols.
 These are sweeteners like maltitol, sorbitol, erythritol, or xylitol.
 They are somewhere in the middle.
 They are partially digestible and their caloric content and effects on insulin vary as a result.